The Right Stuff

 SEMA: How does a builder become one of the Young Guns?

 IG: If you are 27 years or younger at the time of the annual SEMA Show and work on your vehicle in any capacity, you are eligible to register for the Young Guns program.
-To participate, a young builder would register for one of the regional Young Guns events that are held around the country.
-If selected to present their vehicle at the Young Guns regional event, the young builder would be given the opportunity to present their vehicle in front of industry judges and be evaluated on the quality of their build, work done to their build, total involvement as the builder, ingenuity and aftermarket parts used on the build.
+To participate, a young builder would register for one of the regional virtual Young Guns corrals(A full list can be found at www.semayoungguns.com) .
+If selected to present their vehicle at the Young Guns regional virtual corral, the young builder would be given the opportunity to present their vehicle in front of industry judges and be evaluated on the quality of their build, work done to their build, total involvement as the builder, ingenuity and aftermarket parts used on the build.
+This entire process takes place through a video conferencing platform where the builder and judges are present.

 SEMA: How would you best describe the program and opportunity for a young builder?